ArjenSchwarz/packer_cleaner/README.md

 # Manual

 Using manual.py you can run the command from your local machine.
 Just adjust the variables at the top and you'll be good to go.

+# Limitations

+Currently the script only cleans up the instances, as those are what cost money.
+Packer also creates security groups and keys (when needed).
+It's possible to make the script clean these up as well, but especially with the keys it's good to be careful.